How to Choose the Right Sensor Technology

 When to use: Speed/direction detection, collision avoidance, human or vehicle traffic detection, distance measurement.
 Ideal for use when eye-safety considerations, spatial FoV or placing the sensor behind an opaque barrier is required.

-We have put together a short comparison chart of these technologies to help guide your selection:
+Laser comparison chart to help guide your selection: